Vladimir Bukovsky’s student years

 Journalists from three countries —

-Germany, the United States, and France —
+Germany, the United Kingdom, and the United States —

 report on Bukovsky’s student life in Cambridge.